 Located on Oldham Street in Manchester’s Northern Quarter, Gullivers is an iconic, lively and bustling bar with a long history dating all the way back to 1865.

 Gullivers has had many different guises over the years.
 It was originally a Wilson’s house called The Albert Hotel, then The Grenadier before J.W.
 Lees brewery bought the pub in the 1970s.
 They renamed it Gullivers and it has existed in its current form to this day.

-But there’s much more to Gullivers than just the busy bar; it also houses two distinct yet complementary live music and performance spaces; the upstairs Ballroom – a 110 capacity gig venue with a raised stage and the downstairs Lounge – an intimate, 40 capacity space ideal for acoustic or low-key performances.
+But there’s much more to Gullivers than just the busy bar; it also houses two distinct yet complementary live music and performance spaces; the upstairs Ballroom – a 110 capacity gig venue with a raised stage and the downstairs Lounge – an intimate, 35 capacity space ideal for stand up comedy and theatrical performances.